jigsawpub/homebrew-gitcac/README.md

 ----------

     [ -e /usr/local/bin/brew ] || ruby -e "$(curl -fsSL https://raw.github.com/Homebrew/homebrew/go/install)"
-    brew tap dustinparker/gitcac
+    brew tap jigsawpub/gitcac
     brew install gitcac
     exec bash -l

+The first step will install homebrew, which will attempt to install XCode command-line tools if they're not already installed.

-The installer will prompt you for your password a couple of times to run privileged actions.
-This is necessary to install CACKey and alter the system
+The gitcac installer will prompt you for your password a couple of times to run privileged actions.
+This is necessary to install XCode, CACKey, and alter the system
 $PATH.

 Caveats